laurado/flexbox-puppers/README.md

 ### Rows vs. Columns
   * The `flex-direction` property allows you to control the axis and direction that the items are placed in a container
+  * This is important when building responsive layouts
+  * Typically, mobile view renders elements in columns and web view stacks items horizontally

 Possible values include: